currentxchange/Music-NFT-Standard/README.md

 # To use this Standard

+Copy from this repo using the copy ico in the top-right of the code.
 Paste the following array into the `idata` field using the Atomic Assets [createschema](https://wax.bloks.io/account/atomicassets?loadContract=true&tab=Actions&account=atomicassets&scope=atomicassets&limit=100&action=createschema) action to create your own schema on Atomic Assets, and then create [template](https://wax.bloks.io/account/atomicassets?loadContract=true&tab=Actions&account=atomicassets&scope=atomicassets&limit=100&action=createtemp) from the schema for each NFT you release.
-Because this standard uses the `string[]` (string array) type, it's currently not possible to use directly on [Atomichub](https://wax.atomichub.io/) UI, but should be in the future.
+You'll find that [here](https://github.com/currentxchange/Music-NFT-Standard/blob/main/Template%20Example.md).
+Because this standard uses the `string[]` (string array) type, it's currently **not possible** to use directly on [Atomichub.io](https://wax.atomichub.io/) UI, but should be in the future.

 > ℹ️  Important